joescii/lift-ng/README.md

 } { binder ! newMessage } // Send the new model
 ```

 #### Optimizations
-The reduce the network overhead, changes to a bound model on the server will be communicated to the client by sending only a diff.
+Mix in the `BindingOptimizations` trait to reduce the network overhead.
+Changes to a bound model on the server will be communicated to the client by sending only a diff.
-Since watching scope variables on the client can produce a flood of changes (e.g. each character entered in a text box will generate a change event), changes are queued up and sent after no more changes are detected for 1000 millis.
-The fourth argument to the `SimpleNgModelBinder` constructor or an override of `clientSendDelay` in `NgModelBinder` allows you to tweak this delay to your liking.

 #### Caveats
 Note that this feature will utilize more memory than others, particularly on the server.